Annabel Venning

 Annabel Venning is a British author and journalist.
-She was educated at Sherborne School for Girls and University College, Durham.
+She was educated at University College, Durham.
 After working at the Daily Mail in London, she left to write Following the Drum: The Lives of Army Wives and Daughters Past and Present (2005).
+In 2019 she published her second book, To War With the Walkers: One Family's Extraordinary Story of the Second World War.

 Venning is the granddaughter of General Sir Walter Walker, a senior British soldier in the post-World War II period.
 Her father, Richard Venning, was a lieutenant-colonel of the 2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles).

-Venning is married to British author Guy Walters; the couple have two children.
-The family live in Wiltshire.
+Venning divides her working time between journalism including travel writing - and books.
+She has two adult children and lives in Wiltshire.